Call it what you like –

 Advanced Wound and Trauma Supplies

-Treating wounds is not always a simple ordeal – especially trauma – and it is often a job that is best left to the professionals.
+Treating wounds is not always a simple ordeal – especially trauma.

-Realistically, outside of a hospital, no one is prepared for every medical emergency.
-Wounds can be ugly.
-Trauma can be horrifying!
 But here are some tools that will help prepare you for both:

-Blister Treatments
+Blister Treatments:

-Wound Treatments (Recommended numbers included)
+Wound Treatments (Recommended numbers included):

 - Nitrile gloves, 4+ pairs